-- Meets the required AOPA setbacks from all nearby residences (AOPA setbacks are known as the "minimum distance separation" requirements, or MDS) in accordance with section 3(5)(c) of the Standards and Administration Regulation - Meets the required AOPA setbacks from springs and common bodies of water - Has sufficient means to control surface runoff of manure - Meets AOPA groundwater protection requirements for the design of floors and liners of manure storage facilities and manure collection areas
+- the required AOPA setbacks from all nearby residences (AOPA setbacks are known as the "minimum distance separation" requirements, or MDS) - Meets the required AOPA setbacks from springs, and common bodies of water - Has sufficient means to control surface runoff of manure - Meets AOPA groundwater protection requirements for the design of floors and liners of manure storage facilities and manure collection areas

 With the terms and conditions summarized in part 9, the application meets all relevant AOPA requirements.
-The exemption that is required to address the AOPA requirements around water well setbacks is discussed in the following parts of this decision summary.
+The exemption that is required to address the AOPA requirements around a water well setback is discussed in the following parts of this decision summary and Appendix B.